Public Deliverables

 Note: This deliverable has not yet been approved by the EC and may undergo some modifications at a later stage.

-D5.2 Final Integration and Evaluation Report (expected December 2025)
+D5.3 Final Integration and Evaluation Report (AVAILABLE)